-Bottom right chip was dead and after swapping it to a new one, I was finally greeted with startup screen ! (distortion caused by crappy cable)
+The bottom right chip was dead and after swapping it for a new one, I was finally greeted with a startup screen! (distortion caused by crappy cable)

 CPC 464 nr.3

-Also, mainboard was different than other 464 machines that I've dissassembled.
+Also, the mainboard was different form than other 464 machines that I disassembled.

-I've extracted cassete player module and started too clean it and look for possible problem causes.
+I’ve extracted a cassette player module and started to clean it and look for possible problems causes.

-Can you spot a problem already ?
-It is hidden in a plain sight.
+Can you spot a problem already?
+It is hidden in plain sight.

-I didn't spot it at first.
-Instead, I've focused on connectors that were all-time shorted, regardles button positions.
+I didn’t spot it at first.
+Instead, I’ve focused on connectors that were all-time shorted, regardless of button positions.

-That lead me to real cause of a problem.
-Now it should be more visible :D
+That leads me to the real cause of the problem.
+Now it should be more visible 😀

-While assembling this unit, I've also fixed a broken speaker wire and that finished the repair.
+While assembling this unit, I also fixed a broken speaker wire and that finished the repair.

 CPC 464 nr.4

-Last CPC that I've fixed recently was delivered by one of my blog readers - Borys.
+The last CPC that I fixed recently was delivered by one of my blog readers – Borys.

-Borys wrote an email to me, asking if I could take a look at his 464 that apparently didn't work properly.
+Borys wrote an email to me, asking if I could take a look at his 464 which didn’t work properly.

 I was like “Hey!
 Why not?!
 Send it in :)”